adrianblakey/adrianblakey/README.md

 <img src="/assets/images/aart-motor-sideon.jpeg" style="width: 35vw; min-width: 200px;">

 <img src="/assets/images/aart-motor-shaft.jpeg" style="width: 35vw; min-width: 200px;">

 They are 1105's 6 magnet motors with an overall diameter of 13.68mm (.5395"), and a 1.5mm shaft, with 110mm lead wires.
 They fit comfortably next to a 3/32" axle with 5:40 72p gearing.
 They are 9N6P - six magnet motors.
 They have 5 turns of 0.38mm wire with Delta termination.
 The wire diameter is 0.015” or 0.38mm which is half way between 27awg and 26awg.

 For those of you with Ron Kiddell's motors: Ron's assessment: "Your shell size is 13.7mm outer and 12.2mm inner with 1.1mm magnet thickness.
 Mine is 13.9mm outer and 12.6mm inner giving a magnet thickness of 1.3mm.
 Your shell thickness .5 and mine .3."
 The stator sizes are the same.

 <img src="/assets/images/aart-motor.png" style="width: 35vw; min-width: 200px;">

+They need a tiny bit of effort to install properly, namely: Either; very carefully use a dremel wheel to grind around the circlip that locates the shaft so that it clears the motor mounting bracket or: use a dremel tool to enlarge the motor bracket (probably not a good idea) or: remove the circlip and slide on a 2mm diameter washer to the motor shaft followed by a very short (~1mm) piece of aluminium tubing (K S tubing, part: KS8101 has an internal diameter of 1.67mm) to space it to the pinion.

 We can offer them at £22 each.